UCTRONICS/WIFI_Camera_Smart_Robot_Car/APP_Controller/README.md

       take pictures

       record video

+  # Our App has been tested on most mobile phone with Android OS

 # Q1: The screen display "connecting ...",but can't control my Robot car and can't the scene from the car’s camera.